Salesforce to Redshift: The Complete Integration Guide

 CSV

-If columns in CSV file and the table are the same, we can omit the column list.
-Note that Data Loader exports CSV file with columns sorted alphabetically, so we may need to specify the column list for it.
+If the columns in the CSV file and the table are the same, we can omit the column list.
+Note that Data Loader exports CSV files with columns sorted alphabetically, so we may need to specify the column list for it.

 copy Account(AccountNumber, AccountSource, AnnualRevenue, BillingAddress, BillingCity, BillingCountry, BillingGeocodeAccuracy, BillingLatitude, BillingLongitude, BillingPostalCode, BillingState, BillingStreet, ChannelProgramLevelName, ChannelProgramName, CreatedById, CreatedDate, Id, Industry, IsCustomerPortal, IsDeleted, IsPartner, Jigsaw, JigsawCompanyId, LastActivityDate, LastModifiedById, LastModifiedDate, LastReferencedDate, LastViewedDate, MasterRecordId, Name, NumberOfEmployees, OwnerId, Ownership, ParentId, Phone, PhotoUrl, Rating, ShippingAddress, ShippingCity, ShippingCountry, ShippingGeocodeAccuracy, ShippingLatitude, ShippingLongitude, ShippingPostalCode, ShippingState, ShippingStreet, Sic, SicDesc, Site, SystemModstamp)